All About a Self Employed Spouse and How to Impute Income

 Another consideration when a self employed person is computing their income for family law purposes, is what is called Imputed or Attributing expenses.
 These expenses occur when there is cash or non-cash compensation for the performance of services related to the business.
 An example would be the gift of airline tickets in exchange for a self employed carpenter building a deck on a client’s home.
 These airline tickets have an imputed value, the price of which must be added to the self employed person’s income.
 Again, imputed income is often a gray area, sometimes easily covered up, and may take a professional to ferret out the truth.

 All in all, figuring out a self employed person’s income for the purpose of determining child support or alimony can, unless the presenting party is straightforward and honest, often become a difficult process.
-Using an experienced Family Law attorney such as Grant Gisondo, if you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange counties in Florida or in Washington DC, can be of great help in working with the problem of accurately determining the income of a self employed spouse for the use in a case involving disillusionment of marriage.
+Using an experienced Family Law attorney such as Grant Gisondo, if you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange counties in Florida, Washington DC, or New York can be of great help in working with the problem of accurately determining the income of a self employed spouse for the use in a case involving disillusionment of marriage.
 He will work with you and can recommend a financial specialist when needed.
 Call his office in Palm Beach Gardens at (561) 530-4568 for a free, initial, in-office consultation.